Kconfig in RIOT

 multiple files, it is responsibility of file containing the most specific

-the less specific.
+symbols to source the less specific.
 Keep in mind that only the file located

-will be included by the root /Kconfig
+in /cpu/<CPU>/Kconfig will be included by the root /Kconfig file.

 Example

-# This is the most specific symbol (selected by the board)# The CPU model selects the family it belongs toconfig CPU_MODEL_SAMR21G18A bool select CPU_FAM_SAMD21
+Section titled “Example”# This is the most specific symbol (selected by the board)# The CPU model selects the family it belongs toconfig CPU_MODEL_SAMR21G18A bool select CPU_FAM_SAMD21

 # In this case the family selects a common 'sam0' symbol (which provides some# features), and the core it has (cortex-m0+)config CPU_FAM_SAMD21 bool select CPU_COMMON_SAM0 select CPU_CORE_CORTEX_M0PLUS